Clearing the Air

 Figure 1: Map of gas-fired combustion turbines.
 Blue dots represent power sector turbines and green dots represent a subset of industrial sector turbines.

-Which U.S. states and Congressional districts have the highest emissions?
+Which U.S. states and Congressional districts have the highest emissions from gas-fired power plants?

 These rankings apply to EGUs/the power sector only.

-Certain regions across the US have particularly high emissions of carbon dioxide, nitrogen oxide, and formaldehyde.
+Certain regions across the US have particularly high emissions of carbon dioxide, nitrogen oxides, and formaldehyde from gas-fired power plants.

 Where are the highest levels of carbon dioxide pollution?

-On the Congressional district level, Florida's 18th district in south-central Florida recorded the highest carbon dioxide emissions in the country at 17,931,996 short tons in 2022.
-Ohio's sixth Congressional district on the state's eastern border, followed at 11,016,472 short tons.
-And Florida's 20th Congressional district in the southeastern part of the state had the third-highest measure of carbon dioxide emissions in the country at 10,633,288 short tons.
+On the Congressional district level, Florida’s 18th district in south-central Florida recorded the highest carbon dioxide emissions in the country at 17.9 million short tons in 2022.
+Ohio’s sixth Congressional district, on the state’s eastern border, followed at 11 million short tons.
+And Florida’s 20th Congressional district in the southeastern part of the state had the third-highest measure of carbon dioxide emissions in the country at 10.6 million short tons.

 Where are the highest levels of NOx pollution?